Leiston: Transport

 A railway branch spur from the Great Eastern line, known as the Aldeburgh branch line, went from Saxmundham to Aldeburgh, with intermediate stations at Leiston and Thorpeness.
 On 12 September 1966 British Rail withdrew all passenger services to Leiston and beyond.
-However, the line to Leiston remained active for the purpose of removing nuclear materials from Sizewell power station.
+However, the line to Leiston remains active for the purpose of servicing Sizewell B power station, decommissioning Sizewell A and facilitating the construction of Sizewell C via a temporary branch to the north of Leiston.

 Leiston has direct bus services to Ipswich, Saxmundham, Aldeburgh, Thorpeness and Halesworth.

 Culture

 Leiston Film Theatre, a half-timbered building with street front shops, is the oldest purpose-built cinema in Suffolk.
 The cinema is owned and run by Leiston-cum-Sizewell Town Council and backed by Leiston Film Theatre Support Club, which has raised money for stage refurbishment and enabled the cinema to install a digital 3D projection system.

 The town has a traditional Anglican church, St Margaret's, with an ancient tower and an unusual 19th-century nave.
+Leiston United Church has a community garden.
 There are Roman Catholic and Baptist churches on the edge of the town.